Cloud Computing & Hosting

 Need Cloud Software Development?
 Call Blueberry!

 Cloud Computing is a hot term these days, but in truth it’s now lost most of its meaning.
 As with many technical terms, people use it to refer to a disparate range of concepts and practices.
-In the most general sense, it simply means the delivery of applications from remotely hosted computers, which in business circles has traditionally been delivered through on-demand or Service Oriented Architecture (SOA).
-More recently, cloud services have been served by a growing number of cloud vendors - the largest provider being Amazon Web Services.
+In the most general sense, it simply means the delivery of applications from remotely hosted computers via a Cloud operating system, which in business circles has traditionally been delivered through on-demand or Service Oriented Architecture (SOA).
+More recently, cloud services have been served by a growing number of cloud vendors – the largest provider being Amazon Web Services.

 Additionally, a service-focused web application could include a travel company using a single service for their flight booking process, with another for accommodation, and so on.
 To the user, these services will appear integrated as they are accessed through a single interface, but the processes implementing them are actually developed independently from one another.
 This is what developers mean when they say a system is “loosely coupled”.